 Have you ever wanted to adopt a pet and go thrift shopping at the same time?

 Animal LifeLine operates a thrift store in Pittsburgh with all proceeds going to their volunteer-run rescue shelter.

 They have clothing, household items, jewelry, books, vinyls, furniture, and more.
 Whether you’re looking for a blouse or a funky piece of room decor, Animal LifeLine is the place to stop if you want to support a furry cause in more ways than one.

 One of the best thrift stores in Pittsburgh for statement pieces.

 Style Exchange Boutique’s specialties are stylish second hand formal wear and special occasion gowns

-Prom dresses, formal dresses, and wedding dresses are all on the racks, ready to come home with you for your next fancy event.
+Prom dresses, formal dresses, and sustainable wedding dresses are all on the racks, ready to come home with you for your next fancy event.